Deducteam/Logipedia/README.md

 Then you need to run a server with the following command:
 `mongo`

-To export your theorems, you just need to use the option `--export-bdd`.
-Using the command `make`, you can do it by setting the environment variable `BDD`.
-For example:
+To export the Mongo DB, you just need to invoke the Makefile with the following command:
-`make BDD=--export-bdd library/fermat.art`
+`make bdd-dep`

+In the `bdd` folder, you will find scripts related to the bdd.
+In particular, since we are using MongoDB, it is better if you drop the old database before updating it.

 # Maintainers